 Our goal is that the inclusion of Certified Test Controls in Antimicrobial Methods will accelerate the continuously improving quality of Laboratory Testing, and therefore antimicrobial product development, throughout the industry.

 7. How many samples do I receive in a single package?

-A full set of both Treated and Untreated Test Controls are included in a single package of Certified Reference Materials.
-A full set consists of the specified number of individual samples to perform the associated Antimicrobial Method once.
+Certified Reference Materials are provided in test sets consisting of Treated and Untreated Test Controls.
+One test set consists of the specified number of individual samples to perform the associated Antimicrobial Method once.
 Therefore, the exact number will vary from product to product.

 8. What is the difference between a treated and untreated Antimicrobial Method Test Control?